 - 1. Applicant owns the uplands adjoining the lease premises and the underlying fee title to the patented tidelands. - 2.
-On March 27, 1986, the Commission authorized an Assignment of General Permit - Recreational and Residential Use from Alfred W. and Joan Wastlhuber to Don Nalls.
-The lease expired on September 30, 1999.
-On October 22, 2015, the upland property was transferred to Add T. Kennon, Jr. and Betty A. Kennon, and subsequently transferred to Add T. Kennon, Jr. and Betty A. Kennon, Trustees of the Add T. Kennon, Jr. and Betty A. Kennon Family Trust u/d dtd October 24, 2011.
-The Applicant is now applying for a General Lease - Recreational and Residential Use. - 3.
+On January 26, 1981, the Commission authorized a General Permit Recreational and Residential Use to Glen Stratford.
+On November 27, 2013, the upland property was transferred to Brian Palkowski.
+The Applicant is now applying for a General Lease Recreational Use. - 3.
 In the past, the Commission has had lease agreements with 25 of the 35 property owners with improvements extending onto State-owned sovereign lands.
 That number has slowly declined to five, leaving many of the property owners with unauthorized facilities on State lands.
 To remedy the situation, the Commission's compliance staff conducted a public outreach effort to educate the community on the Commission's jurisdiction, leasing practices and lease application process.
-In addition to the community residents, the outreach effort included state and local legislators for the area and other regulatory entities.
+In addition to the community residents, this outreach effort included state and local legislators for the area and other regulatory entities.
 On August 19, 2013, Commission staff held a public meeting in Vallejo for the Sandy Beach property owners and other interested parties.
 Since that time, through the development of a frequently asked questions document, meetings, and many phone conversations and email communications, staff has worked with property owners and their representatives to come to an agreement on lease terms and conditions acceptable to the parties involved. - 4.
 Staff recommends the issuance of the proposed lease, as it promotes Strategy 1.1 of the Commission's Strategic Plan to deliver the highest levels of public health and safety in the protection, preservation, and responsible economic use of the lands and resources under the Commission's jurisdiction.